Eriolp/Lyrica-irc/README.md

 - Visual C/C++
 - WinSocket 2
 - Documentation (Doxygen)
-- Utilizing standards from RFC 2812 and RFC 1459
+- Utilizing IRC protocol specifications from RFC 2812 and RFC 1459
 - Version Control, Deployment and Licensing

 so it might not adhere to expected standards, but it's still there if someone finds a use for the code.